Penalties for driving without insurance in South Carolina

 -

 Driving without insurance in South Carolina is illegal unless you have paid the $600 uninsured motorist registration fee.
 The penalties may be severe and costly if you are pulled over or cause an accident while uninsured.
-The South Carolina Department of Motor Vehicles receives a notice when you or an insurer cancels an insurance policy, so even if you are not driving, you likely cannot get away with driving without insurance.
+The South Carolina Department of Motor Vehicles receives a notice when you or an insurer cancels an insurance policy, so you are not likely to be able to get away with driving if you have no insurance.
 Most insurance experts recommend purchasing appropriate coverage as the cost of car insurance rarely outweighs the uninsured motorist fee or the cost of paying for damages out of pocket if you were to cause an accident.

 -